-In 2018, Entegrus connected all 19 new micro-embedded generation facilities within the prescribed time frame of five business days.
+In 2019, Entegrus connected 2 new micro-embedded generation facilities within the prescribed time frame of five business days.
 Entegrus works closely with its customers and their contractors to address any connection issues to ensure the project is connected on time.